 As most diseases are spread before they are recognized, it is impossible to prevent exposure.
 Parents/Guardians are urged to keep their children home if they develop any symptoms suggestive of a communicable disease.
-The temperature should be normal at least 24 hours BEFORE a student returns to school.
+The temperature should be normal for at least 24 hours BEFORE a student returns to school.
 Please do not send students who have an undiagnosed rash or a profusely runny nose to school.
 If a student becomes ill while at school, the parent/guardian will be called.
-Please see additional information regarding staying healthy.